Bio2M/rdeer-service/README.md

 ### Start the server

-the server must be in the same server than Reindeer, You can have multiple servers with Reindeer.
-Each of them must be have the server.
+the server must be in the same physical server than Reindeer, You can have multiple servers with Reindeer.
+Each of them must have the server.

 ```
 rdeer-server /path/to/indexes